-The three headings below enable schools to demonstrate how they are using the pupil premium to improve classroom pedagogy, provide targeted support and support whole school strategies.

-Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+Academic year 2020-2021 The three headings and support whole to demonstrate how t hey are using the pupil premium to improve classroom ı pedagogy, provide targeted support i.
+Quality of tea ching for all - Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead July 2021 Review Next review dates Increased % of PP children working at or above ARE in mathematics (currently 73% compared to 84%) Continued implementation of Maths Mastery approach to teaching mathematics across the school.
+Staff lead Dec 2020 Review Next review dates Increased % of PP children working at or above ARE in mathematics (currently 73% compared to 84%) Continued implementation of Maths Mastery approach to teaching mathematics across the school.
 Success of Maths Mastery approach in partner MAC schools.
 Impact from aspects of mastery teaching already implemented during 2019/20 academic year Participation in Maths Mastery - Teaching for Mastery working groups.
 Monthly monitoring meetings.
 Coaching and mentoring by Maths Lead.
 Staff feedback.
 Monitoring of data.
 Monthly monitoring of provision and outcomes by SMT, Maths lead and HT.
 Gap closes between PP and non-PP with greater focus on PP achieving greater depth.
 RH & TB Maths mastery approach continues to be implemented through school with positive outcomes.
 Good progress in maths for all year groups and key pupil groups from September baseline.
-Implementation of Maths mastery commended by Maths Hub school See Review below for data Jul 21 Increased % of PP children working at or above ARE in Reading (currently 77% compared to 85%) Improved engagement of PP children in reading for pleasure Introduction of new approach to teaching reading in KS1 and KS2: Specific focus on reading domains in dedicated reading sessions Reading Superheroes designed and introduced across school Disadvantaged pupils and those with additional needs will have improved access to resources and appropriate adult support through this provision coming from school, impacting on progress and attainment.
+Implementation of Maths mastery commended by Maths Hub school Apr 21 Jul 21 Increased % of PP children working at or above ARE in Reading (currently 77% compared to 85%) Improved engagement of PP children in reading for pleasure Introduction of new approach to teaching reading in KS1 and KS2: • Specific focus on reading domains in dedicated reading sessions • Reading Superheroes designed and introduced across school Disadvantaged pupils and those with additional needs will have improved access to resources and appropriate adult support through this provision coming from school, impacting on progress and attainment.
 Monthly monitoring meetings.
 Coaching and mentoring by English Lead.
 Staff feedback.
 Monitoring of data.
 Monthly monitoring of provision and outcomes by SMT, English lead and HT.
 Gap closes between PP and non-PP with greater focus on PP achieving greater depth.
 NW & TB New Reading approach has been implemented in school with positive results.
-In school monitoring showed good progress for all groups Positive outcomes in assessments given time away from school.
-See Review below for data Jul 21 ı ı Total budge eted cost £4,600 - Textbooks, cover costs, reading resources, printing etc resources
+In school monitoring from NW showed good progress for all groups Positive outcomes in Dec assessments given time away from school.
+Apr 21 Jul 21 1 1 Total budge eted cost £4,600 - Textbooks, cover costs, reading resources, printing etc resource